 Report C. diff as Adverse Event from Antibiotic Use

 While we know that antibiotic use is a primary risk factor for CDIs, the extent to which specific antibiotics are more risky is largely anecdotal in nature.
-More research and data is needed to fully determine which of these medications are inherently more risky.
-If you or a loved one has had a CDI as a result of taking an antibiotic, you can report it to the Food and Drug Administration as an adverse event.
-To do so take the following steps:
+More research and data is needed to determine which of these medications are inherently more risky fully.
+If you or a loved one has had a CDI due to taking an antibiotic, you can report it to the Food and Drug Administration as an adverse event.
+To do so, take the following steps: